 Volunteer Assignments have been made and are available HERE https://www.superiorspringtrailrace.com/volunteer-assignments/ As always, I do my best to review and integrate the information you provide in the ‘notes’ section of the volunteer signup form – that said I have been known to make a couple of mistakes and take a few liberties along the way!
 If you see anything that does not work for you, please let me know and we can easily adjust.
 Please keep in mind that you may have been assigned more than one job or shift, so please search both by name and job (you can type your name into the search box or you can sort the table by clicking any of the column headers.)
 There could be a few minor tweaks between now and race day, so please be sure to check the list again the week of the race.
 Info on each specific volunteer job can be found HERE https://www.superiorspringtrailrace.com/volunteer-jobs/

-* If you are a photographer (have a friend, family member or significant other you could drag along etc.) we could still use a couple more folks taking pictures, please let me know!
+• If you are a photographer (have a friend, family member or significant other you could drag along etc.) we could still use a couple more folks taking pictures on course, please let me know!

 Review the Website: